 Global in perspective means that our students should understand that the USA is not alone in this world.
 The world is a very complex place, and civilization and her emerging cultures have actually taken several courses in arriving at the present day.
 Defining the entire world with American values distorts the reality of a multicultural planet and limits one’s perspective on the history of man’s journey to the present time.
 Because America is a leader in the world, and because our students are destined to be leaders in America, we must understand and respect all points of view as part of gaining the wisdom to lead.
 Between curriculum and student life, we build in this value and ensure our students understand it.

 Mutual respect, social graces, and politeness.
 Mutual respect is a cornerstone of civilization and a foundation of academia.
 It is what initiates a salute; it is what allows two people to appreciate each other for the value that they bring to the relationship, no matter how lasting or temporary the relationship is.
 It is common human decency, kindness, and a cornerstone of a civil society.
 Mutual respect turns into lasting friendship.
 Its successful breeding at Norwich University is a primary reason why people develop close relationships with those they otherwise might not.
 In addition to mutual respect, Norwich students and graduates are known for their grace in social situations and their politeness.
-The Norwich environment breeds this characteristic.
+The Norwich environment cultivates this characteristic.
 Between curriculum and student life, we build in these values and ensure our students continue to practice them.

 Service is an integral part of the Norwich experience.
 Students must experience the phenomenon of service to others before self as a vital part of the maturation process and take with them from Norwich the expectation that service will be a lifelong commitment.
 Leaders serve, and we purport to train leaders.
 Between curriculum and student life, we need to build in this value and ensure our students experience it.